 Nicholas "Nico" Vouilloz of Team Gt wearing De Marchi wins his first out of ten World Mountain Bike Downhill Championship.

-De Marchi develops "Contour", the first 3D-engineered cycling short.
+De Marchi develops "Contour", the first 3D-engineered cycling garments.

 De Marchi files an international patent for the first elastic chamois ever that will soon become an undisputed industry standard.